andderan/PCIP_Project/Front End/Readme.md

 ### Setup

-navigate to the my-app folder and run the command:
+Navigate to the my-app folder and run the command:

 `npm install`